-As the DC for our pony club, I would invite the local fire department to come out to the barn every year and talk about disaster planning.
+As the DC for our pony club, I would invite the local fire department, our vet and the director of the local animal control to come out to the barn every year and talk about disaster planning.
 On a side note, every farm owner should invite their local firemen to come out to the barn.
 They will inspect your barn and tell you what improvements need to be made.
 They will also welcome the opportunity to learn how to halter and lead horses, something which could someday save the life of your horse.

 Blizzards, hurricanes, tornadoes, wildfires, floods and earthquakes.
 No matter where you live, chances are that you will have to deal with some kind of natural disaster.